aminoacid-01/beat-boxd/README.md

 - **Comments Form**: A form on the review detail page where logged-in users can post comments.
 Upon form submission, users are presented with feedback below the form letting them know that their comment has gone through and is awaiting approval.
 - **Edit Comment Form**: Users can edit their own comments.
 JavaScript is used to make the edit button toggle the visibility of the edit form for better user experience.
 - **Moderation**: Site admins can approve comments before they appear in the dedicated comment section.

+## AI Implementation

+Copilot was used for:
+- Advice on planning out album model
+- Speed up coding via auto complete.
+- Assist with bootstrap grids when stuck.
+- Some JS, such as:
+    - auto populating the hidden fields with existing album data for the create reviews form.
+    - hiding the edit comments form.
+- Setting up the implementation of the LastFM API.
+- Troubleshooting any errors that came from working with the LastFM API.
+- Fixing template errors.
+- Workshop how to step by step write some functions.
+- Speed up writing and updating docstrings
+- Some commit messages
+- Quickly apply similar bootstrap styling of one template to other related templates to save time. (eg. styling other account templates to have the bootstrap classes of the sign_up page).

+Some problems that were caused by using Copilot were:
+- It was inconsistant with naming conventions, particularly in the js.
+- It would remove my own comments that I wrote for my own future reference.
+- Would sometimes write comments that were incorrect.
+- It would remove endblocks and endifs, breaking some django templates.